-- Discuss goals of care. (e.g., "what are your expectations?", "what do you hope to accomplish?", "what meaningful parts of your life are you currently missing out on?").
-Work to understand the social and emotional dynamics that may impact chronic pain management.
-Goals are about things patients want to do (e.g., walk around the block).
+- Discuss goals of care. (e.g., "what are your expectations?", "what do you hope to accomplish?", "what meaningful parts of your life are you currently missing out on?").4 Work to understand the social and emotional dynamics that may impact chronic pain management.1 Goals are about things patients want to do (e.g., walk around the block).
 Having a goal discussion helps you get to know the patient as a person, demonstrates you care about their individual experience, and provides a basis for future conversations. - Clarify "bigger picture" or life goals and short-term goals driven by longer-term goals.
 Short-term goals should be specific, measurable, achievable, relevant and time-bound (SMART).5 This framework can be helpful for reframing conversations and promoting behavior change.
 Information on setting SMART goals can be found here. - Set expectations.
-Assure the patient that your goal is to keep them safe while maximizing function.
-6,7,8 The first visit should be used to develop rapport and begin a thorough assessment. - Talk about realistic expectations around pain (e.g., that becoming pain free is unlikely). - Make sure the patient knows who to contact with questions or concerns. - Assure the patient that you will act as a partner with them and support continuity of their care, unless patient- or provider-specific factors prohibit effective partnership. - Gain an understanding of the patient's knowledge about pain and their current medication(s), educate on knowledge gaps.
-Discuss current medication purpose, how medications work, and potential side effects.
-910 Talk about chronic pain treatment approaches outside of chronic opioid therapy.
+Assure the patient that your goal is to keep them safe while maximizing function.^{67,8} The first visit should be used to develop rapport and begin a thorough assessment. - Talk about realistic expectations around pain (e.g., that becoming pain free is unlikely). - ° Make sure the patient knows who to contact with questions or concerns. - Assure the patient that you will act as a partner with them and support continuity of their care, unless patient- or provider-specific factors prohibit effective partnership. - Gain an understanding of the patient's knowledge about pain and their current medication(s), educate on knowledge gaps.
+Educate patient to better understand the influence of psychological factors and the pain experience (pain related anxiety, depression, catastrophizing).
+Discuss current medication purpose, how medications work, and potential side effects.910 Talk about chronic pain treatment approaches outside of chronic opioid therapy.
 Discuss any fear or concern around pain, abandonment, stigma, and safety.
-Understand that fear of pain may be more meaningful to a patient than risk of overdose.
-11 - Use the teach-back method to ensure that a patient understands complicated or new information.12 Information from the Agency for Healthcare Research and Quality on the teach-back method is here. - Engage and educate significant others, where appropriate.
+Understand that fear of pain may be more meaningful to a patient than risk of overdose.11 - Use the teach-back method to ensure that a patient understands complicated or new information.12 Information from the Agency for Healthcare Research and Quality on the teach-back method is here. - Engage and educate significant others, where appropriate.
 Ask if the patient's spouse, parents, children or others could be included in the discussion of any treatment plan.
-Social support has been shown to be a facilitator to effective chronic pain management.
-Understand concerns from family and others.
+Social support has been shown to be a facilitator to effective chronic pain management.8 Understand concerns from family and others.
 See Appendix C: Questions for Family Members. - Respect.
 Treat patients with respect and address and validate concerns in a non-judgmental manner. - Consistency.
 Use consistent messaging from all team members and in all visits. - Cultural competency.
 Assure that interactions with patients are culturally humble.13